carolinejobson/Pete-portfolio-thinkful/README.md

-# Pete-Portfolio-Thinkful
+# Thinkful Assessment: Build Your Portfolio Web Page

-Pete-Portfolio-Thinkful is a basic, one-page wbsite.
+Pete-Portfolio-Thinkful is a basic, one-page website.

 # Project Description
 Pete Thinkful, an artist, has approached your team to help him build a web portfolio to serve as his online business card.
 The designer on your team provided the following user interface mockup.